The CWPA Mentoring Project

 Since 2010, the Mentoring Project has sponsored a robust strand of Mentoring-focused sessions at the annual CWPA Conference.
 In partnership with WPA-GO, we've also sponsored Professional Development workshops for graduate students who are soon to be on the job market.
 Soon we hope to offer an archive of resources that have been shared at these sessions.

 New to 2012, we also invited WPA-GO members to write reviews of Mentoring Strand Sessions at July's conference in Albuquerque, NM.
-We will soon be posting those reviews to the Mentoring Strand Professional Development Archive in collaboration with WPA-GO.
+In the future, we hope to grow this Mentoring Strand Professional Development Archive in collaboration with WPA-GO.

 The Mentoring Project Committee